abilyi/mage/README.md

 * It is safe use the same extra FlowBuilder several times, it will reference the same part of graph.
 * Use beans for consumers and predicates.
 If You find it boring to declare some of them as beans, provide a cache to bean resolver.
 This will allow You to use flow definitions once they get implemented.
+* Graceful shutdown with following resume if execution state persistence is enabled: request pause on all running flows, wait for all returned CompletableFuture(s) to complete.
+Still needs to access WorkflowContexts, working on it.